cjratcliff/ml-compiled/docs/applications.rst

 Finally, a supervised value-network is trained to predict the outcome (which player wins) from positions in the self-play dataset.

-The value and policy networks are combined in an MCTS algorithm that selects actions by lookahead search.
+The value and policy networks are combined in an `Monte Carlo Tree Search (MCTS) <https://ml-compiled.readthedocs.io/en/latest/search_algorithms.html#monte-carlo-tree-search>`_ algorithm that selects actions by lookahead search.
 Both the value and policy networks are composed of many convolutional layers.

 AlphaGo Zero